Who owns the utility poles on my property? Revealed!

-Answering the Question: Who Owns the Utility Poles on my Property?
+Who Owns Utility Poles on Your Property?

 Understanding Utility Pole Ownership and Its Significance: Who owns the utility pole on your property?